gspia/half-baked/hb8-nixos-adventure/README.md

 dev cycle, 3) helps the editor while 4) is semi-quick and no editor goodies (yet).
 See ghcid-section below.

-Since ghcjs-base and webkitgtk don't work at the same time, we use empty defaults in the arguments at the libname.nix.

 To see more polished setup, check
 [Queensland FP lab intro to functional reactive programming](https://blog.qfpl.io/projects/reflex/).
 The exercises contain good nix-file organization.
 And if the rfp and reflex is